§ 1 Name and place of registration

 Unless otherwise provided for by resolution of the Assembly, the Executive Board will determine the authorized liquidators.

-After liquidation, the remaining assents of the association will be transferred to the WHO and shall only be used for charitable purposes, especially for the promotion of the Dental Public Health services within Europe.
+After liquidation or lapse of tax-privileged purposes, the remaining assets of the association will be transferred to “Deutsche Gesellschaft für Kinderzahnheilkunde” and shall only be used for charitable purposes, especially for the promotion of the Dental Public Health services within Europe.

 The above provisions apply mutatis mutandis, if the association will be dissolved for a different reason or looses it legal capacity.